pqrkchqps/diehard-dot-fund-school/beginner/getting_started.md

 ## Upload your profile photo 👩🏽

-Seeing someone's face next to what they've written can make a big difference to the online reading experience.
+Seeing someone's face next to the text they've written can make it feel more human.

-The invitation email people receive when you invite them to join your group includes your profile photo to make it feel more trustworthy.
-So before you send invitations out you need to upload your profile photo. -- link to upload profile photo help page --
+Upload your profile photo before sending invitations to join the group, so that your friendly image is included in the email.

 ## Upload a group cover photo 🖼